 Improve Obesity Treatment in Primary Care

-Nationally, thirty eight percent of adults have obesity according to the most recent State of Obesity report.10 In the most recent obesity treatment guidelines, the studies that formed the evidence base (Strong, Grade A) for the recommendation to refer to a nutrition professional for counseling, registered dietitians usually delivered the dietary guidance (Recommendation component of 3b).11 Primary care practitioners are limited in time, training, and skills to conduct the most effective, high-intensity interventions.
+Nationally, 38% of adults have obesity according to the most recent State of Obesity report.10 In the most recent obesity treatment guidelines, the studies that formed the evidence base (Strong, Grade A) for the recommendation to refer to a nutrition professional for counseling, registered dietitians usually delivered the dietary guidance (Recommendation component of 3b).11 Primary care practitioners are limited in time, training, and skills to conduct the most effective, high-intensity interventions.
 The Institute of Medicine in 2000 "rate[d] dietary counseling performed by a trained educator such as a [registered] dietitian as more effective than by a primary care clinician."12 Additionally, RDNs can provide Medicare's Intensive Behavioral Therapy for Obesity (IBT).
 RDNs are considered auxiliary personnel and can furnish this benefit under the conditions specified in regulations at 42 CFR Section 410.26(b).13

 Important Providers in Diabetes Care

 In addition to providing MNT for diabetes, the National Standards of Diabetes Self-Management Education and Support require at least one of the instructors responsible for designing and planning Diabetes Self-Management Education (DSME) and Diabetes Self-Management Support (DSMS) will be a registered nurse, registered dietitian, or pharmacist with training and experience pertinent to DSME, or another professional with certification in diabetes care and education, such as a Certified Diabetes Educator or Board Certified-Advanced Diabetes Management.14